Table of Contents

 • IBulletinBoardMessageRepository

-They append journal entries on mutation and query from in-memory state.
+They append generic journal entries on mutation and query from in-memory state.
+Shared CRUD behavior is implemented once in a generic repository core, while domain repositories keep only domain-specific queries.

 Domain Snapshot Notes